Best Happy Hours in Waikiki (2026): Bars, Pupus & Sunset Deals

 What are the best happy hours in Waikiki for sunset views?

-RumFire at the Sheraton Waikiki (nightly 4:30–5:30 PM and 8:30–9:30 PM) and Búho Cocina y Cantina (rooftop, ~5–6:30 PM) are the top picks.
-Both catch that golden-hour light at reduced prices, and both have enough atmosphere to make the drink feel like the point — not just a discount.
+RumFire at the Sheraton Waikiki (nightly 4:30–5:30 PM and 8:30–9:30 PM) and Búho Cocina y Cantina (rooftop, approximately 5–6:30 PM) are the top picks.
+Both catch that golden-hour light at reduced prices, and both have enough atmosphere to make the cocktail feel like the whole point — not just a discount.

 What is “pau hana” and how does it relate to happy hour in Waikiki?

 Pau hana is Hawaiian for “end of work” — the local equivalent of happy hour culture.
-In Waikiki, pau hana spots fill up fast after 4 PM on weekdays, especially at bars popular with residents like Honolulu Tavern and Rivals Waikiki.
-If you see a bar filling up with people in business casual at 4:30, that’s the crowd.
+In Waikiki, pau hana crowds fill up fast after 4 PM on weekdays, especially at spots popular with residents like Honolulu Tavern and Rivals Waikiki.
+If you walk into a bar at 4:30 PM and see a crowd in business casual ordering like they’ve been here before, you’ve found the right spot.

 Are there happy hours in Waikiki that work well for large groups?

-Yes — Yard House, Giovanni Pastrami, and Maui Brewing Co. all handle groups well.
-Yard House especially has the square footage and menu variety to accommodate mixed tastes without stress.
-If you’re coming in with eight or more, consider calling ahead to reserve a table.
+Yes — Yard House, Giovanni Pastrami, and Maui Brewing Co. all handle groups comfortably.
+Yard House especially has the square footage and menu variety to accommodate mixed tastes without negotiation.
+If you’re coming in with eight or more people, call ahead to hold a table.

 What’s the best Waikiki happy hour for food, not just drinks?

-Doraku Sushi (Mon–Fri 4–6 PM) is the standout — the izakaya-style plates are substantial enough to replace dinner.
-Piko Kitchen + Bar (daily 2–6 PM) is a close second for value, with a four-hour window that’s hard to beat for sheer accessibility.
+Doraku Sushi (Mon–Fri 4–6 PM) is the standout — the izakaya-style plates are substantial enough to replace dinner entirely.
+Piko Kitchen + Bar (daily 2–6 PM) is a close second on value, with a four-hour window that’s hard to beat for accessibility and consistency.

 Do Waikiki happy hours run on weekends?

 Some do.
 RumFire, Búho, Monkeypod, Piko, Cheeseburger in Paradise, and Yard House’s late-night window all run on weekends.
 Many weekday-only spots — Doraku, P.F.
-Chang’s, Rivals — are Mon–Fri only, so check before planning a Saturday night crawl.
+Chang’s, and Rivals — are Monday through Friday only, so double-check before planning a Saturday evening crawl.

-Where should I stay in Waikiki to be close to happy hour spots?
+Where should I stay in Waikiki to be close to the best happy hour spots?

 The Royal Hawaiian Center and Waikiki Beach Walk area puts you within easy walking distance of Doraku, P.F.
 Chang’s, Yard House, Giovanni Pastrami, and more.
-For RumFire and Búho, anywhere central on Kalākaua Ave works well.
-Our complete Waikiki dining guide covers the neighborhood breakdown and helps match your hotel area to the right spots.
+For RumFire and Búho, anywhere central on Kalākaua Avenue works.
+Our complete Waikiki dining guide covers the neighborhood layout and helps match your hotel area to the right spots.

 Waikiki’s happy hour scene is one of the best value plays at an otherwise expensive destination.
 From oceanfront cocktails at RumFire to a four-hour daily window at Piko, there’s a deal for every vibe, budget, and group size — you just need to know the windows and show up ready to use them.